Reporting on progress from Member States

 The 2008 UNDESA report on the Status of Implementation of CSD-13 Policy Actions on Water and SanitationPDF document. provided an analysis of water management by national governments, as it adjusted their activities for the level of their development, showing a potentially much fairer picture of their efforts.
 The report is an attempt to further the implementation agenda in the domain of water and sanitation.
 It is based on a survey carried out in 35 countries on the state of implementation of policy actions and measures relating to integrated water resources management, water supply and sanitation.

 The WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation provides information on coverage of sanitation and water supply, combined with some additional information.
 The data from the JMP report were announced as 'a baseline for the Water for Life Decade', by the UN Secretary General in his report to the General Assembly in 2005.
 There is currently no special effort to highlight how the report is serving to track progress in the Water Decade.
-Specific programmes, like the five year drive for sanitation are being explicitly tracked on their progress.
+Specific programmes, like the initiative Sustainable Sanitation: The Drive to 2015 for sanitation are being explicitly tracked on their progress.

 The UN-Water Global Annual Assessment of Sanitation and Drinking Water (GLAAS) report is another document that focuses at the country level.
 Its objective is to monitor the inputs required to extend and sustain water, sanitation and hygiene systems and services.
 This includes the components of the "enabling environment": documenting government policy and institutional frameworks; the volume, sources and targeting of investment; the sufficiency of human resources; priorities and gaps with respect to external assistance; and the influence of these factors on performance.
 A secondary goal is to analyse the factors associated with progress, or lack thereof, in order to identify drivers and bottlenecks, to identify knowledge gaps, to assess strengths and weaknesses, to identify challenges, priorities and successes, and to facilitate benchmarking across countries.